kurierjs/kurier/profiles/filtering.md

   GET /people?filter[countryOfBirth]=AR
   ```

-  Also, if working with JSON:API Operations, the same request would like this:
+  Also, if working with JSON:API Operations, the same request would be like this:

   ```json
   {